 When is the best time to road trip from Arizona to Utah?

-This road trip through Arizona and Southern Utah is best suited to be done between March and October.
+The best time to visit Arizona and southern Utah is between March and October.
 During the winter, some of the roads between the Grand Canyon, Sedona and Page close down due to snow.

 If you want to hike to the bottom of the Grand Canyon, you should definitely plan your trip for spring or fall.
 This hike is not safe to attempt as a day trip during the summer, as extreme temperatures can cause heat exhaustion and dehydration.
 If you must travel during the summer, plan to do the hike as a two-day backpacking trip.